Jeremy Abbott

-Jeremy Abbott (born June 5, 1985) is a former American figure skater.
-He is the 2008 Grand Prix Final champion, a two-time (2007, 2011) Four Continents bronze medalist, and a four-time (2009, 2010, 2012, 2014) U.S. champion.
-He represented the United States at the 2010 Winter Olympics, where he placed ninth, and the 2014 Winter Olympics, where he won a bronze medal in the team event.
+Jeremy Abbott (born June 5, 1985) is a retired American competitive figure skater.
+He is the 2008 Grand Prix of Figure Skating Final champion, a two-time Four Continents Championship bronze medalist (2007, 2011), and a four-time U.S. national champion (2009–2010, 2012, 2014).
+He represented the United States at the 2010 Winter Olympics, where he finished ninth, and the 2014 Winter Olympics, where he won a bronze medal in the team event.
+Since retiring, Abbott has worked as a choreographer and figure skating coach.

 Personal life

-Jeremy Abbott was born in Aspen, Colorado to Allison and Danny Abbott.
-He has an older sister, Gwen Abbott, a former nationally ranked downhill ski racer and 3X Winter X Games competitor in skier cross.
+Jeremy Abbott was born on June 5, 1985, in Aspen, Colorado, to Allison and Danny Abbott.
+He has an older sister, Gwen Abbott, a former nationally ranked downhill ski racer and Winter X Games competitor in extreme skiing.
 He attended Cheyenne Mountain High School for five years, stretching his high school career out one year longer than the usual, so he could concentrate on both skating and getting good grades.
 He graduated in 2004.

-In January 2015, Abbott's father, Danny Abbott, died from complications of Parkinson's Disease.

-In addition to his coaches, Jeremy Abbott cites his family — his mother Allison Scott, his stepfather Allen Scott, his late father Danny Abbott, and his sister Gwen Abbott — as the pillars of his success.
-Following his win on the junior level at 2005 U.S. Championships, Abbott established a fund in Aspen, Colorado, to help up-and-coming skaters to pay for training.
-In 2006, he established a second fund for skaters in the surrounding area.
+Following his win on the junior level at 2005 U.S. Championships, Abbott established a fund at the Aspen Skating Club to help up-and-coming boys to pay for training.
+He established another fund in 2006 to provide financial assistance to skaters in the Roaring Fork Valley community.

-Abbott came out as gay in June 2020.
+In January 2015, Abbott's father, Danny Abbott, died from complications due to Parkinson's disease.
+Abbott competed at the 2015 U.S. Championships shortly afterward.
+"It was such an unfortunate circumstance, but so many wonderful things came out of it," Abbott said.
+"I got to spend a lot of time with my family, and... the funeral in Aspen ended up being a celebration of his life instead of a mourning of his loss.

+Although he had not hidden his sexuality from his friends and family, Abbott chose to come out as gay in June 2020.
+"I just never talked about it publicly.
+And I held a lot of shame, actually, about that for a long time," Abbott said.
+"I struggled with saying it for many reasons, because a lot of times...
+I always felt like I was doing it for the wrong reason.
+Honestly, with the political climate and everything...
+I was just like, 'You know what?
+One more voice can help, so here it is.'"